winduum/winduum-docs/docs/docs/utilities/animation.md

+---
+description: "A set of utilities for working with CSS animations.
+Instead of predefined animation classes, Winduum lets you compose animations from small building blocks:"
+---

 # Animation
 A set of utilities for working with CSS animations.
 Instead of predefined animation classes, Winduum lets you compose animations from small building blocks: